adityaaa2511/Technical-Indicators/README.md

 some mean price level since they rely on an asset's price history.
 Similar to RSI, it is used to generate overbought and oversold trading signals, utilizing a 0–100 bounded range of values, with measurements above 80 indicating that an asset is overbought and measurements below 20 indicating that it is oversold.*
 * Stochastic oscillator charting generally consists of two lines: one reflecting the actual value of the oscillator for each session, and one reflecting its three-day simple moving average.
 Because price is thought to follow momentum, the intersection of these two lines is considered to be a signal that a reversal may be in the works, as it indicates a large shift in momentum from day to day.
-Divergence between the stochastic oscillator and trending price action is also seen as an important reversal signal.
+The divergence between the stochastic oscillator and trending price action is also seen as an important reversal signal.
 For example, when a bearish trend reaches a new lower low, but the oscillator prints a higher low, it may be an indicator that bears are exhausting their momentum and a bullish reversal is brewing.
 Formula:-<br/>
 &emsp; **%K=(C-L14/H14-L14)100** <br/>
 #### **Williams%R**